AFLplusplus/AFLplusplus/instrumentation/README.ctx.md

 ## Caller Branch Coverage

-If the context sensitive coverage introduces too may collisions and becoming decremental, the user can choose to augment edge coverage with just the called function ID, instead of the entire callstack hash.
+If the context sensitive coverage introduces too may collisions and becoming detrimental, the user can choose to augment edge coverage with just the called function ID, instead of the entire callstack hash.

 In math the coverage is collected as follows: